 This is the interface between the AO lawful interception management system and the LEA that will deliver to the LEA (after that the LEA issued an administrative “order” via the HI1 interface to put a given AO’s End User under “interception”) the required “call/session” related data (like IP address, e-mail address, application level user identifications, ...) that will allow the LEA to indentify the AO End User.

-As the AO has full control over the IP address allocation, it knows the relationship between current IP address and MAC address of the AO CPE modem and is hence fully capable to implement this interface without any involvement of .
+As the AO has full control over the IP address allocation, it knows the relationship between current IP address and MAC address of the AO CPE modem and is hence fully capable to implement this interface without any involvement of Wyre.

-Furthermore as is not involved in any way in providing AO End User e-mail or providing application level access to AO End User management portals, the AO can also provide data related to this fully independent from to the LEA.
+Furthermore as Wyre is not involved in any way in providing AO End User e-mail or providing application level access to AO End User management portals, the AO can also provide data related to this fully independent from Wyre to the LEA.

 HI3 Interface